Birendra Nath Mazumdar

-Birendra Nath Mazumdar M.D, was an Indian medical officer in the Royal Army Medical Corps serving in France in 1940.
-At the time, he was the only Indian officer in the British Army, and the only Indian POW to be held in Oflag IV-C, Colditz.
-After forcing a transfer to an all Indian POW camp in France, he escaped to Switzerland in 1943.
+Birendra Nath Mazumdar M.D.
+(1914 or 1915 – December 1997) was an Indian medical officer in the Royal Army Medical Corps serving in France in 1940.
+At the time, he was the only Indian officer in the British Army, and after his capture by the Germans, he was the only Indian POW to be held in Oflag IV-C, Colditz.
+After forcing a transfer to an all-Indian POW camp in France, he escaped to Switzerland in 1943.

+Early life

+Mazumdar was the son of a surgeon, born into a wealthy Bengali Brahmin family.
+He came to Britain from Gaya in 1931, and qualified as a doctor.

+Second World War

-Mazumdar was the son of wealthy Bengali family.
-He had come to Britain from Gaya in 1931, qualified as a doctor and joined the Royal Army Medical Corp in 1939 when war broke out.
-In February 1940, he was posted to 18th British General Hospital at Étaples.
+Mazumdar joined the Royal Army Medical Corps in 1939 when war broke out.
+In February 1940, he was posted to the 18th British General Hospital at Étaples.
 In May 1940, he attempted to evacuate casualties to Boulogne, but was captured by the Germans.
+He became the only Indian prisoner at the Colditz castle officers' camp, where he was shunned and mocked by other prisoners.